What is a Post Graduation Work Permit?

 How to apply for a PGWP

-To apply for a Post Graduation Work Permit in most cases, you must apply online, although you can also opt to apply by mail.
-Applying online provides some advantages such as the processing time may be quicker, the application is received instantly, the ability to be sure your application is complete before you submit it, and faster submission of any further documents that may be requested.
+In most cases, you must apply online for a Post Graduation Work Permit, but you can also opt to apply by mail.
+Applying online provides some advantages, such as a quicker processing time, the application being received instantly, the ability to be sure your application is complete before you submit it, and faster submission of any further documents that may be requested.
 You will also receive updates on the status of your application directly in your online account.

-You must apply for PGWP within 180 days of receiving confirmation from the DLI that you have completed all requirements of your program of study.
-This confirmation could be a degree, diploma, transcript, or official letter from your school.
+You must apply for Post Graduate Work Permit within 180 days of receiving confirmation from the DLI that you have completed all requirements of your program of study.
+This degree completion confirmation could be a degree, diploma, transcript, or official program completion letter from your school.

 In most cases, you need to give your fingerprints and photo (biometrics) after you apply.